Local scans with Semgrep Community Edition (CE)

-Learn how to set up Semgrep OSS, scan your codebase for security issues, and view your findings in the CLI.
+Learn how to set up Semgrep CE, scan your codebase for security issues, and view your findings in the CLI.

 Prerequisites